asadullahqb/personal-portfolio/README.md

 - Daily horoscope generator tool,
 - Crime rate predictor based on location,
 - How hot is it gonna be based on location and time?,
-- Pokemon Unite Analytics Tool
+- Pokemon Unite Analytics Tool,
 - More coming soon.

 ## Developers